wavefrontHQ/docs/pages/doc/ingestion_policies.md

 {% include note.html content="If you didn't choose to set a PPS limit, this step is skipped."%}

 If you set a PPS limit for the ingestion policy, Tanzu Observability creates an ingestion policy alert that queries the percentage of the PPS limit used by the accounts assigned to the policy.
-You specify [thresholds and severities](alerts_manage.html#step-2-specify-thresholds-and-severities), [recipients](alerts_manage.html#step-3-specify-recipients), and a [name](alerts_manage.html#step-5-name-and-activate-the-alert) for the ingestion policy alert.

-1. In the **Conditions** panel, configure the thresholds and severities.
+1. In the **Conditions** panel, configure the [thresholds and severities](alerts_manage.html#step-2-specify-thresholds-and-severities).
    1. Select the comparison operator for the alert condition.
 In most cases, you alert when the usage is **greater than** a specified threshold percentage of the PPS limit.
    2. For at least one severity, specify a threshold percentage of the PPS limit and click **Next**.

        The threshold percentage becomes visible in the ingestion policy alert chart.

+       You can skip the other settings.
-2. In the **Recipients** panel, specify who will receive the alert notifications and click **Next**.
+2. In the **Recipients** panel, specify [who will receive the alert notifications](alerts_manage.html#step-3-specify-recipients) and click **Next**.
-3. In the **Activate** panel, enter a name for the alert and, optionally, tags and click **Next**.
+3. In the **Activate** panel, enter a name for the alert and, optionally, [tags](tags_overview.html#object-tags-tags-on-alerts-dashboards-events-and-sources) and click **Next**.

 After you create the ingestion policy, the associated alert is available in the Alerts Browser.